PDM4AR/exercises/docs/03-informedgraphsearch.md

 ![image](https://miro.medium.com/max/1220/0*WrVc0CpxoStXpACy.png)
 [image reference](#https://miro.medium.com/max/1220/0*WrVc0CpxoStXpACy.png)

-As mentioend, the edge weight between 2 nodes is given as travel time.
+As mentioned, the edge weight between 2 nodes is given as travel time.
 There's a finite number (4) of speed regimes that can be followed along an edge, as represented in the class below.
 You can access the speed value using the `.value` property of the struct, i.e. `HIGHWAY.value`.
 ```python
 @unique